Where Knowledge Collides: A Mechanistic Study of Intra-Memory Knowledge Conflict in Language Models: Abstract

 \section{Abstract}

-In language models (LMs), intra-memory knowledge conflict largely arises when inconsistent information about the same event is encoded within the model’s parametric knowledge \cite{xu-etal-2024-knowledge-conflicts}.
-While prior work has primarily focused on resolving conflicts between a model’s internal knowledge and external resources through approaches such as fine-tuning or knowledge editing, the problem of localizing conflicts that originate during pre-training within the model’s internal representations remain unexplored.
-In this work, we design a framework based on mechanistic interpretability methods to identify where and how conflicting knowledge from the pre-training data is encoded within LMs.
-Our findings contribute to a growing body of evidence that specific internal components of a language model are responsible for encoding conflicting knowledge from pre-training, and we demonstrate how mechanistic interpretability methods can be leveraged to causally intervene in and control conflicting knowledge at inference time.\footnote{We will release the resources and code upon acceptance.}
+In language models (LMs), intra-memory knowledge conflict arises when inconsistent information about the same subject is encoded within the model's parametric knowledge \cite{xu-etal-2024-knowledge-conflicts}.
+Prior work has primarily focused on resolving conflicts between a model's internal knowledge and external sources, which is known as context-memory knowledge conflict, through approaches such as fine-tuning or knowledge editing, while the understanding of conflicts that arise internally remains largely unexplored.
+In this work, we design a framework to identify where internal conflicting knowledge is encoded within LMs.
+We test our framework on four LMs using both synthetic and real-world knowledge conflicts.
+We find that internal conflicts often arise and are resolved in the final layers across all models, but that interventions are markedly less effective on real-world knowledge conflicts.
+Targeted attention-head interventions outperform layer-wise ones, and a filtering analysis shows that heads specialized for a single competing fact are far more common in synthetic conflicts, helping explain this gap.
+Finally, we find no evidence of a single universal circuit for handling knowledge conflict.
+Instead, our results suggest that distinct circuits may separately encode competing pieces of knowledge, giving rise to conflict.
+Our results offer a first mechanistic account of intra-memory conflict resolution and highlight a substantial gap between synthetic and real-world settings.\footnote{We will release the resources and code upon acceptance.}